 The Bank has a comprehensive Risk Management Framework (RMF) that maintains effective processes to identify, assess, manage, monitor and report risks.
-The Bank's RMF consists of systems, structures, policies, processes and people which enable it to manage all risks relevant to the Bank.
-The Bank's Risk Management Strategy (RMS) describes to stakeholders and the New Zealand regulator, Rabobank's approach for managing risk and the key elements of the RMF.
+The Bank's RMF consists of systems, structures, policies, processes and people which enable it to manage all relevant risks.
+The key elements of the RMF are documented in the Risk Management Strategy (RMS).
+The Bank's RMS is not intended to provide detailed technical guidance on how the risk management activities are performed.
+The RMS describes to stakeholders and the New Zealand regulator, Rabobank's approach for managing risk and the key elements of the RMF.
 The RMS describes:

-- The material risks of the bank and the approach to manage these risks; - The internal controls systems in place to manage risk to an acceptable level; - The policies and standards used to identify, monitor and report on risk management matters; - The role and responsibility of the risk management function, the Board and management committees; and - The approach for ensuring awareness of the RMF and for instilling an appropriate risk culture.
+- The material risks identified and the approach to manage these risks; - The approach and process used to identify, assess, manage, monitor and report on risk management matters; - The role and responsibility of the Board, committees and senior management with respect to the RMF; - The role and responsibility of the risk management function, the Board and management committees; - The approach for ensuring awareness of the RMF and for instilling an appropriate risk culture, and - The process by which the RMF is reviewed.